wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayGetSequenceGeneratorsRecords: One or more criteria that you want returned within the response.
-For example, you can specify sequenceGeneratorId if you want the ID of the sequence generator returned within the response.
+* workdayGetSequenceGeneratorsRecords: One or more criteria based on what you want returned within the sequence generator details response.
+For example, if you want the ID of the sequence generator returned within the response, you can specify "sequenceGeneratorId" as one of the critera.

 **Sample request**
 Following is a sample SOAP request that can be handled by the getSequenceGenerators operation.

 ```xml